´There is no Justice without Equity´

 The onlymulti-specialized hospital in which these children can be treated is in La Rioja Capital city, a three-hour-drive from their homes.
 In the town they live in, there is only a community health centre and a single ambulance which tries to satisfy the high health demand.

 Priscilia is 14 years old.
-Her brother Daniel is two years younger than her.
-Daniel has severe cerebral palsy as a consequence of some meningitis symptoms he had when he was six months old.
+Her brother Diego is two years younger than her.
+Diego has severe cerebral palsy as a consequence of some meningitis symptoms he had when he was six months old.
 Her mother María (36) worked in the olive crops when she was pregnant and had to handle agrochemicals without any biosafety protocol.
 Like most of the neighbors who do these jobs in a system which shows extreme precarious labour conditions.

 Priscila wishes to obtain a scholarship to study in University and become a special education teacher for children with disabilities.